capnspacehook/rose/language_guide.md

 ```

 #### String Interpolation
 Strings can be built and formatted very easily and concisely using string interpolation.
-When curly braces `{}` are present in string literals, their contents will be evaluated as an expression and replaced with their values.
+When curly braces `{}` are present in string literals, their contents will be evaluated as an expression called a *string expression* and replaced with their values.
 Here's an example:
 ```
 import "math"